doctorcrawford/MouseMingleMonoRepo/README.md

 ## Description

-An dating app for rodents.
+A dating app for rodents.
 User can login and see all the available rodents including their name, a photo, and a link to their further details.
 User can then upvote or downvote any of the rodents.

 ## Technologies Used